 6. We love all kinds of music.
 We cherish classical music expressed through a bell choir and the power of an organ.
 The rhythm of the drums and the moving sound of the electric guitar stir our souls at our worship services.
 We have multiple opportunities to get involved in praising God through music with two bell choirs, a chancel choir, a children’s choir, and a praise band.

 7. We believe people of all ages should get to know the Pastor.
 All newcomers to the church are invited to have dinner at the Pastor’s home.
 The Pastor also leads an intensive one year study program with 8th grade students and gives a children’s chat once a month during the 9:30 a.m. worship service.

 8. We believe nobody should get lost in the crowd.
-We have a Caregiver of the Week ministry where a designated caregiver from the church reaches out with acts of love to all.
+Joys, concerns, and prayers are brought to the congregation on Sundays and through our weekly Happenings email.
+Our members reach out with acts of love to all.
 Meals are prepared for those who are sick or facing other life challenges.

 9. We embrace technology.
 We recognize at St. Matthew UCC that our culture has shifted into a visually oriented society.
-We love to use images on Sunday bulletins and on a large screen during our Sunday service.
+We love to use images on Sunday bulletins and on video screens during our Sunday service.

 10. We welcome women into leadership positions.
 St. Matthew Church belongs to the United Church of Christ (UCC).
 The UCC was the first church to ordain a woman, Antoinette Brown, into the Christian ministry.
 At St. Matthew UCC, Church women serve as teachers, worship leaders, and Council Presidents.